apache/doris-website/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   When the number of tablets responsible for a thread exceeds the `maximum_tablets_of_outfile_in_export` value (default is 10, and can be modified by adding the `maximum_tablets_of_outfile_in_export` parameter in fe.conf), the thread will split the tablets which are responsibled for this thread into multiple `SELECT INTO OUTFILE` statements.
 For example:

   - If a thread is responsible for 14 tablets and `maximum_tablets_of_outfile_in_export = 10`, then the thread will be responsible for two `SELECT INTO OUTFILE` statements.
 The first `SELECT INTO OUTFILE` statement exports 10 tablets, and the second `SELECT INTO OUTFILE` statement exports 4 tablets.
 The two `SELECT INTO OUTFILE` statements are executed serially by this thread.

+  If you want to export the table with Parition granularity, you can set the export property `"data_consistence" = "partition"`.
+At this time, the threads of the export task are divided into multiple `Outfile` statements with Parition particle size.
+The parition exported by different Outfile statements is different.
+The data exported by the same `Outfile` statement are guaranted to be belong to the same partition.
+For example: when you set `"data_consisteency" = "partition"`:

+  - num(partition) = 40, parallelism = 3, then the three threads will be responsible for 14, 13, and 13 partitions, respectively.
+  - num(partition) = 2, parallelism = 3, then Doris automatically sets the parallelism to 2, and each thread is responsible for one partition.

   #### memory limit